elkorn/wkiro/README.md

 [-15,-15,1; 15,15,1; -15,15,1; 15,-15,1];
 ```

-- `LEARNING_SET_ELEMENTS_COUNT`, specifying the quantity of elements forming each training set.
+- `TRAINING_SET_ELEMENTS_COUNT`, specifying the quantity of elements forming each training set.
  - Every training set has an equal number of elements.

  - In case no value is defined for the variable, the following default is used: